WuphonsReach/BeggarsDiplomacy/README.md

 - The "manhunters" party_template is now 20-75 troops, up from 9-40 troops.
 The manhunters were having trouble as the game went on in dealing with the larger groups of bandits.
 - Kingdom parties now add additional units (create_kingdom_party_if_below_limit) as the player levels up.
 Early on, this will just be additional civilians, kingdom troops and caravan guards, but eventually includes male and female mercenaries.
 Look for reinforcement_cg_count, reinforcement_civs_count, reinforcement_a_count, reinforcement_b_count, reinforcement_mm_count, and reinforcement_fm_count to see the values.
 Overall, kingdom caravans are less of a pushover but rewards have also been increased.
 - The number of bandits in a bandit lair no longer increases after player level 45.
-Given that the player can only bring up to five party members into the lair, this makes things fairer at higher levels.
+Given that the player can only bring up to six other party members into the lair, this makes things fairer at higher levels.
 The number of bandits that spawn per wave is now 3-5 (instead of a flat 4).
+- Bandits will now join at a random distance if DPLMC_TERRAIN_ADVANTAGE_ENABLE is active.
+Currently adds 1-2 points of extra range for them to join in on the fight.

 ### Bug Fixes